imagekitio/docs-keep-a-changelog/api-reference/media-api/rename-file.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="purgeCache" type="boolean" %}
 Option to purge cache for the old file URL.
 When set to `true`, it will internally issue a purge cache request on CDN to remove cached content on the old URL.
 E.g. if an old file was accessible at  - `https://ik.imagekit.io/demo/old-filename.jpg`, a purge cache request will be issued to remove the CDN cache for this URL.
 This purge request is counted against your monthly purge quota.
+Note: Cache will be purged only for the current version of file.

 **Default value** \- `false`
 {% endswagger-parameter %}